quintel/etmodel/app/views/pages/_whats_new_content.en.md

 # January 2022

 ## Explore price-sensitive electricity demand
-Previously, the use of flexible electricity demand technologies could be determined by manually setting a merit order.
+Previously, the use of flexible electricity demand technologies could be determined by manually setting the order in which these technologies may use electricity.
 This has now been replaced by price-sensitive behaviour.
 This means that for power-to-gas, power-to-heat and electricity storage a willingness to pay has to be set.
 For export, the willingness to pay is given by the prices of the interconnectors.

 The behaviour for all of these technologies can be set in the *Flexibility* section, for **[Storage](/scenario/flexibility_storage/behaviour-of-storage-technologies)**, **[Conversion](/scenario/flexibility/flexibility_conversion/behaviour-of-conversion-technologies)** and **[Export](/scenario/flexibility/electricity_import_export/electricity-interconnectors)**.
 New charts that can help you set the behaviour can also be found there.
 For storage, in addition to the willingness to pay, a willingness to accept has to be set.
 Alternatively, instead of the price-sensitive behaviour, a forecasting algorithm can be used to determine storage behaviour.

 -> ![](/assets/pages/whats_new/price_sensitive_en.png) <-

-It is now possible for power plants to supply these demand technologies.
+If it is profitable, power plants will now supply these flexible demand technologies.
 For example, depending on the prices, a nuclear power plant could be used to produce hydrogen through power-to-gas.
-It also means that power plants will be able to produce for export by default.
+This also means that power plants will produce for export when it is profitable.

-**Important:** for scenarios that have been made before this update and manually changed the merit order, the willingness to pay of each technology is updated in such a way that it replicates this merit order.
-However, it should be note the impact of this model update can still be signficant for existing scenarios, because the prices of the interconnectors have not been adjusted for export,  as it would mean a corresponding change in the import prices.
+**Important:** for scenarios that have been made before this update and in which the flexibility merit order was manually set, the willingness to pay of each technology is updated to replicate this set merit order.
+Please note that the impact of this model update can still be significant for existing scenarios, because the prices of the interconnectors have not been adjusted for export and import.

 ## New EU countries can be selected for your scenarios

 ## Choose from additional steel production technologies